korovyev/quaranteen/README.md

-#  Readme - something to keep me amused during coronavirus
+#  Readme

 A Vector Flow Field generator, applying Perlin Noise

+Something to keep me amused during coronavirus :)

 Outputs an image of the flow, along with a json file specifying the parameters, and a .txt file that I use for sending the drawing to my plotter